SinghGunkar/microservice-simple-app/README.md

 # Simple Microservices App

-* A very simple microservice app I built to experiment with microservice architecture
+* A very simple react app I built to experiment with microservice architecture

 Built with:
 * Javascript